-Overall, the number of vacant and available units changed little.
-There were 27,221 vacant units in 2014 and 27,354 vacant units in 2017.
-The overall numbers hide a large increase in rental vacancies and a significant decrease in vacant-for-sale units.
+Overall, the number of vacant and available units was down slightly.
+There were 27,221 vacant and available units in 2014 and 26,458 units in 2017.
+The overall numbers, however, hide a large increase in rental vacancies and a significant decrease in vacant-for-sale units.
 The market gets tighter as we build in more unavailable units.